novasamatech/parity-signer/docs/src/about/FAQ.md

 ### How can I add a new network to Signer?

 Parity verifies and publishes network specs on [Metadata Update Portal](https://metadata.parity.io/).
 To add one of the listed networks, in [Metadata Update Portal](https://metadata.parity.io/) click "Add to signer", scan the network specs QR same way you scan transaction QR: in Signer open scanner, scan the QR and accept new network spec.
-Than scan the multipart QR–"movie" containing recent metadata for this network.
+Than scan the multipart QR-"movie" containing recent metadata for this network.

 ### Can I add a network that does not have network specs and metadata QR published anywhere?